Select a Course Below

 (By the way, yes, "plug-n-chug" is fairly standard terminology.
 It's not a "technical" term, so you probably won't see it in your textbook, but you're certain to hear it from other students, and perhaps also your instructor.)

 Usually the only hard part in evaluation is in keeping track of the "minus" signs.
 I would strongly recommend that you use parentheses liberally, especially when you're just getting started.

-To find my answer, I just plug in the given values, being careful to use parentheses, particularly around the "minus" signs.
-Especially when I'm just starting out, drawing the parentheses first may be helpful:
+To find my answer, I just plug the given values into the specified variables, being careful to use parentheses, particularly around the "minus" signs.
+And, especially when I'm just starting out, drawing the parentheses first may be helpful:

 ( )2 ( )